microsoft/pai/rest-server/README.md

 7. `DELETE jobs/:jobName`

-    Remove job from the system.
+    Remove a job from the system.

     *Request*
     ```